Categories

 The engineers also created a multicultural workplace through an exchange where knowledge and culture from the rest of Europe were harnessed and improved in the mine and throughout Sweden.
 For many, many years, Falu Gruva was Sweden’s cash cow, and without it, Sweden would probably never have attained the same prosperity.
 But from the mine, the Swedish people have also gained something that they still use today.
 Something that has never ceased to be modern: The Falun Mine gave birth to Falu red, the hue that has come to decorate all of Sweden.

-The Falu red’s origins may be traced back to some grandiose illusions.
-The roof of the Swedish King’s castle was intended to be built of copper in 1573, much like the very massive castles in Europe.
-But King Johan III was unable to acquire copper for the whole structure.
-Therefore, he decided to paint the roof with pigments from the Falun Mine.
-At least the pigments had a copper-like appearance.
-Following that, it became popular to paint portions of or whole buildings Falu red to give the appearance that their residents were wealthy.
-The color reminded the Swedish nobility of the red walls they had seen while touring Europe but were unable to acquire.
+The origins of Falu red can be traced back to some grandiose illusions.
+The roof of the Swedish King’s castle was intended to be built of copper in 1573, similar to the massive castles in Europe.
+However, King Johan III was unable to acquire enough copper for the entire structure.
+As a result, he decided to paint the roof with pigments from the Falun Mine, as these pigments had a copper-like appearance.
+Subsequently, it became fashionable to paint parts of, or even entire, buildings with Falu red to create the illusion that the residents were wealthy.
+The color reminded the Swedish nobility of the red walls they had seen while touring Europe but were unable to procure.

-In Sweden, there was a lot of construction in the 17th century, and the expensive Falu red color became popular among the upper class.
-By then, the King of Sweden was a powerful inspiration for many.
-The nobles aspired to emulate whatever the king did.
-Painting one’s walls Falu red was a method to announce one’s social rank, and the aristocrats quickly followed suit.
+In 17th century Sweden, during a period of significant construction, the expensive Falu red color gained popularity among the upper class.
+The King of Sweden, a powerful influence, inspired many, and the nobles sought to emulate his actions.
+Painting one’s walls Falu red became a way to declare social status, and the aristocracy swiftly followed suit.

 The Great Emigration and the Single-Family Home Movement